Search files with the API

 "query": "dirname:products"

-"query": "dirname.paths:\\/Products"
+"query": "dirname:\\/Products\\/trainers"

 Search by date/time

-"query": "dirname:\/Products AND ctime:[2023-03-28T00:00:00.000Z TO 2023-04-03T23:59:59.999Z]"
+"query": "dirname:\\/Products AND ctime:[2023-03-28T00:00:00.000Z TO 2023-04-03T23:59:59.999Z]"

 "query": "mtime:[2023-04-15T14:35:00.000Z TO now]"

 You can set a relative time in either minutes m, hours h, days d, weeks w, months m or years y.
-The following example will return all files modified in the last 48 hours:
+The following query will return all files modified in the last 48 hours:

 "query": "mtime:[now-48h TO now]"

-"query": "mtime:[* TO 2020-01-01]"
+"query": "mtime:[* TO 2020-01-01] AND atime:[* TO *]"

 Search by file size